Skip to contents

 The metadata data frame will have 5 columns: site_codes, lat, lon, startdate, enddate, and variables.
 We will need this metadata in order to build our ERA5 data requests.

-After you get the AmeriFlux site metadata, you can now go ahead and download ERA5 data.
+After you generate the AmeriFlux site metadata data frame, you can now focus on getting the corresponding ERA5 data.

 # Download the land-sea mask if you haven't done so already